-- Loyce has a claiming service on the BitcoinTalk forum and has much positive feedback.
+- Loyce has a claiming service on the BitcoinTalk forum and has a lot of positive feedback.

 Although the BitPie exchange usually has worse prices than regular exchanges, it doesn’t require any personal information.
 You should avoid storing funds long-term in the BitPie wallet, as its security properties are unknown.

 Ymgve’s script is excellent.
 You’ll probably extract the most BTC and education by using it.
 As it’s usually updated whenever a valid coin is released, it’ll probably be the quickest path to claiming and selling new forkcoins.

 The various claiming services can save you a lot of hassle, and allow you to sell at various exchanges without the verification processes.
 However, these services take a percentage and require trust.
 Research each service or provider before using it!

 Bitcoin forks are changes made to the Bitcoin rules or protocol; Soft forks are slight changes that comply with the existing coin while hard forks result in a new type of coin.
-Bitcoin forks can allow you to make money, however, you need to be careful not to get scammed.
+Bitcoin forks allow to claim coins out of thin air, however, you need to be careful not to get scammed.

 There are several ways to claim coins from forks; DIY methods offer you better rates and more security while using claiming services are faster and easier, but most will charge you 5% fee.

 I believe that in the future the overall buzz about forks will probably die down, as more and more people understand that many of the forks are usually worthless and don’t have any clear ideology behind them.

 That’s it!
-If you have any comment or personal experience about forks you wish to share, please post it in the comments section below.
+If you have any comment or personal experience about forks you wish to share, let me know in the comment section below.